FILTERS, THE PHOTOGRAPHY SEASONING

 Generally, you will want to get a filter that has the same diameter as your lens, or even larger where possible.
 Personally, I will usually get 77mm or 82mm filters, which should fit nicely onto most lenses.
 Think of it this way – A 52mm filter will not fit a 82mm lens, but a 82mm filter will fit almost every lens out there with a step-up ring.

 Horray and yes, you can attach multiple filters to a lens by screwing them on top of each other.
 This is what we call “filter stacking”.
 But avoid stacking too many filters, as that will cause vignetting and a loss in optical quality.
 Also, note that not all lenses can be “stacked”.
 Circular polarizers, for example, don’t have front screw threads.

 SQUARE OR RECTANGULAR FILTERS

-The attachment ring is screwed onto the lens, the filter holder is attached onto the attachment ring, then the filters are slot into the holder… or you can totally just hand hold the filter in front of the lens.
+The attachment ring is screwed onto the lens, the filter holder is attached to the attachment ring, then the filters are slot into the holder… or you can totally just handhold the filter in front of the lens.
 Doh.

 These are the pure basic filters that I think every photographer should have.
 These filters will come in very handy no matter what you are trying to shoot.

 The clear filter is a piece of… clear glass or plastic, and it does absolutely nothing optically.
 Yep, it’s the only purpose is to protect the lens.
 Scratch the cheap filter, not the lens.

 Not many photographers actually like to use clear filters, since they do nothing.
 A better alternative will be the Ultra-Violet filter.